Introduction to Biblical Christianity (Christianity 101)

 A revelation of God’s grace and love toward the unworthy sinner.

 These two revelations form the basis by which repentance can genuinely occur.
 I can not stress enough how critical supernatural revelation is to true repentance and conversion.
-There are many church members who have been baptized and exist on church rosters without having any such revelation.
+There are many church members who have been baptized and exist on church rosters without having any God given conviction.
 Without a God given knowledge of one’s sinful nature, as well as His unsurpassed mercy toward the wicked, biblical conversion is simply inconceivable.
 Put another way, conversion is impossible unless God speaks to your heart about your sin and His mercy.
 These revelations provide the starting point for a true Christian life.
+Conversion is in every way a miracle.
+The ability to “see” one’s condition and “see” God’s remedy for one’s situation (repentance) may also be called “faith.”
+Faith is a gift of supernatural “sight.”
+As your natural eyes perceive the world around you, faith perceives the supernatural.

 It is amazing that the most agonizing moment in Christ’s ministry, is also the platform for a brilliant display of His mercy toward a vile criminal.
 Scripture teaches that on either side of Christ, two other criminals were similarly executed.
-In these few short verses, we have the opportunity to see clearly how “revelation” leads to true conversion and transformation.
-In verse 39, one of the criminals cursed Christ as nearly all others had previously.
+In these few short verses, we have the opportunity to see clearly how “revelation” (or “faith”) leads to true conversion and transformation.
+In verse 39, one of the criminals cursed Christ as nearly all others (leaders, rulers, people, soldiers) had previously.
 It is thus startling to hear the second criminal’s response.
 His speech is in complete disagreement with the venom coming from all other quarters (criminal, crowd, rulers, soldiers).
-The second criminal has received revelation from God.
+The second criminal has received revelation (faith) from God.
 He has received something he could not have learned without direct assistance from God.
 First, he understood the justice of his condemnation! “we are receiving the due reward of our deeds.”
 (41) This is a remarkable confession from a man who is nailed to a cross awaiting a slow and brutal death.
-How could he see that he deserved execution unless God had convinced him of such.
+How could he see that he deserved condemnation unless God had convinced him of such.
 Second, God showed him something totally hidden from the human eye.
-God revealed that Jesus was a King!
+God revealed that Jesus was a King! (“Remember me when you come into your kingdom.”)
 This is extraordinary in light of Jesus’ completely desperate condition.
 Christ having been scourged (A punishment inflicted with a whip whose cords were embedded with pieces of lead and bone.
 According to Matthew 27:26, this was a punishment preceding crucifixion.) and now crucified, hardly appeared to be charge over a kingdom.
 The King revealed was also full of grace and mercy.
 It is for that reason that the criminal asks Christ to be a beneficiary (inheritor) of his kingdom, “Jesus, remember me when you come into your kingdom.”
 (42) Christ’s mercy is made explicit through his response, “Truly, I say to you, today you will be with me in Paradise.”
 Again, we are reminded that grace is something that we by definition can not earn.
 The criminal, immobilized and near death, had absolutely no “good work” to give to God.
-The criminal doesn’t even have time to make amends for his wicked life.
+The criminal doesn’t even have time to make amends for his life.
+There is no possibility for restitution.
 What has saved him is his response to God’s initiative.
 He trusted in Christ’s mercy, love and authority.
 We are saved because of God’s grace, not because of any work on our part, “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
-(Ephesians 2:8-9)
+(Ephesians 2:8-9) Faith is a supernatural vision that God gives.
+It reveals the miserable condition of the sinner, the justice of his condemnation and the grace of God that desires reconciliation above retribution.

 In the story of the Prodigal Son we learned that repentance means to “change one’s mind.”
 What evidence is there that the criminal changed his mind?